MaximumADHD/sm64-roblox/README.md

+## sm64-roblox fork info

+[?]
+This fork of the repo by MaximumADHD tends to add gameplay actions that were not included
+- Minor fixes and/or additions
+- Quicksand behavior
+- Health

 # sm64-roblox

 A port of Super Mario 64's movement code into Roblox Luau (in `--!strict` mode), hosted as a [rojo](https://rojo.space) project.
 Based on the SM64 decompilation project hosted at: https://github.com/n64decomp/sm64